open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/decision-logs/splunk.md

 ```

 :::tip
-You can use the Enterprise OPA Enterprise Key Management feature to avoid putting your Splunk token secret into the configuration file.
+You can use the EOPA Enterprise Key Management feature to avoid putting your Splunk token secret into the configuration file.
 [Learn more.](../using-secrets/from-hashicorp-vault)
 :::